ewsct/yt-pod/README.md

 # yt-pod

-This tiny applications allows to transform YouTube videos to Apple podcasts.
-It downloads and decodes the video to audio format.
-After this it generates XML metadata file and stores it next to the audio files.
+This lightweight application allows you to convert YouTube videos into Apple Podcasts.
+It downloads and extracts the audio from videos, generates an XML metadata file, and stores everything locally or in the cloud (e.g., AWS S3).

-As soon as all files are downloaded, they may be hosted either locally or in the cloud (e.g. AWS S3)
+# Features

+- convert YouTube videos to audio format
+- generate an Apple Podcasts-compatible XML metadata file
+- files ready to store locally or on a cloud service
+- ready to add the podcast to Apple Podcasts app via URL or publish to Apple

 ## Usage

-Before you run the app, make sure you updated the `podcast.yml` file, it contains all metdata about the podcast, including the list of videos.
+Before running the application, update the `podcast.yml` file with the necessary podcast metadata, including the list of YouTube videos to process.

 ### Run locally as python application

+Ensure you have Python 3 installed, then follow these steps:

 ```sh
 python3 -m venv venv